 Office furniture and equipment 5-15 years

 Computer software and equipment 3-4 years

 Laboratory and research equipment 3-15 years

-Production equipment 3-7 years

-Depreciation expense was \$277 and \$185 for the years ended December 31, 2014 and 2013, respectively.
+Depreciation expense was \$325, \$277 and \$185 for the years ended December 31, 2015, 2014 and 2013, respectively.

 Property and equipment are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset or asset group may not be recoverable.
-If the impairment tests indicate that the carrying value of the asset, or asset group is greater than the expected undiscounted cash flows to be generated by such asset or asset group further analysis is performed to determine the fair value of the asset or asset group is less than its carrying value, an impairment loss is recognized equal to the amount the fair value of the asset or asset group exceeds its carrying amount.
-The Company generally measures fair value by considering sale prices for similar assets or asset groups, or by discounting estimated future cash flows from such assets or asset groups using an appropriate discount rate.
+If the impairment tests indicate that the carrying value of the asset, or asset group is greater than the expected undiscounted cash flows to be generated by such asset or asset group further analysis is performed to determine the fair value of the asset or asset group.
+To the extent the fair value of the asset or asset group is less than its carrying value, an impairment loss is recognized equal to the amount the fair value of the asset or asset groups, or by discounting estimated future cash flows from such assets or asset groups using an appropriate discount rate.
 Assets to be disposed of are carried at the lower of their carrying value or fair value less costs to sell.
 Considerable management judgment is necessary to estimate the fair value of assets or asset groups, and accordingly, actual results could vary significantly from such estimates.
-There have been no impairment losses recognized for the years ended December 31, 2014 or 2013.
+There have been no impairment losses recognized for the years ended December 31, 2015, 2014 or 2013.